 - Lung function worsens because the blood vessels in the lungs leak fluid, which builds up, making it difficult to breathe.

-So afterwards, excessive bleeding can occur.
+So afterward, excessive bleeding can occur.

 Risk factors for sepsis

-- Being a newborn.
+- You are a newborn.

-- Being a geriatric patient.
+- You are being a geriatric patient.

 - Be pregnant.